 8. It can be used in areas having low load factor.

-Q. Explain how diesel power plants are used for starting power plant.
+Q. Explain how diesel power plants are used for starting power plants.

-Q. State how diesel power plant can be used as peak load plant?
+Q. State how diesel power plant can be used as peak load plants?

 Answer.
 As diesel power plant takes no time to start and stop.
 It can be connected to the system at the time of peak load and normal load.
 It is not economical to use them during normal loading as their generating cost is high.